hbkysf27/plant-guard/README.md

-Here’s an updated and customized version of the `README.md` file for your **Plant Guard** project:

----

 # Plant Guard

 Plant Guard is an AI-powered web application that helps users identify plants effortlessly.
 Simply upload an image of a plant, and the app provides its name, scientific details, and care instructions.